jtpaasch/dock/README.md

 DOCK
 ====

-Manage docker images and containers on a Vagrant VM.
+Use docker on a Vagrant VM.

-This script is a wrapper around a Vagrant VM with docker on it.
+This program is a wrapper around a Vagrant VM with docker on it.
 It handles the creating/booting/managing of the VM, and it proxies docker commands to the VM.

 Requirements
 ------------

-* OS 10.11 (Linux maybe?)
+* OS 10.11 (Does it work on Linux?
+Maybe?)
 * Bash 3.2+
 * Virtualbox 5.0+
 * Vagrant 1.7.4+